-ORAU is committed to performing work safely as it operates the Oak Ridge Institute for Science and Education (ORISE).
-ORAU supports the U.S. Department of Energy (DOE) policy of using management systems to integrate safety into work practices at all levels.
+ORAU, as managing contractor, is committed to performing work safely as it operates the Oak Ridge Institute for Science and Education.
+ORAU supports the U.S. Department of Energy policy of using management systems to integrate safety into work practices at all levels.

 ORAU’s definition of “safety” encompasses environment, safety and health, and also includes waste minimization and pollution prevention.
 All ORAU programs and departments actively pursue continuous improvement, and the addition of Integrated Safety Management (ISM) concepts further strengthens safety as a standard in ORISE’s culture.
 ORAU has accepted the ISM concept by contract under DOE Acquisition Regulations Clause 970.5204-2 and DOE Policy 450.4A, Integrated Safety Management Policy.

 ORAU has also adopted DOE’s guiding principles and core functions of ISM on a corporate level and in all individual program/department/field office ISM plans.
 ORAU managers incorporate ISM into management and work practices at all levels to ensure that safety is an integral part of day-to-day activities.

 ORAU endorses the ISM guiding principles as described by DOE and its Oak Ridge Site Office:

 Line management is directly responsible for the protection of workers, the public and the environment.

 Clear roles and responsibilities

 Clear and unambiguous lines of authority and responsibility for ensuring safety is established and maintained at all organizational levels and for subcontractors.